 Remember that Australia Post will never:

-- Ask you to send an email with your personal or financial information, including any form of ID, passwords, credit card details or account information.
+- Ask you to send an email with your personal or financial information.
+For instance: any form of ID, passwords, credit card details or account information.

-If you are not sure whether an email, text message or phone call is legitimate, contact the organisation the message claims to be from.
-Do this by searching for contact details on their official website, social media page or other independent source and not from any contact details in the message.
+If you are not sure whether an email, text message or phone call is legitimate.
+So, contact the organisation the message claims to be from.
+Do this by searching for contact details on their official website.
+Social media page or other independent source and not from any contact details in the message.

 For more information, please visit: www.staysmartonline.gov.au